 The story of the Findhorn Foundation

-An unintentional community
+An intentional community

 Peter and Eileen Caddy and Dorothy Maclean unintentionally founded the Findhorn community in 1962.
 When they first came to north-east Scotland in 1957 to manage the Cluny Hill Hotel in Forres, they had all been on a disciplined spiritual path for many years.
 Eileen received guidance from an inner source she called ‘the still, small voice within’ and Peter ran the hotel in line with this guidance and his own intuition.